ghgemmer/Halloween/README.md

 the user to talk out of the prop speaker.
 There is also a MidFly MP3 module that is conencted to the Arduino and thru wires to the speaker that is used to play mp3 files.
 Currently for simplicity, only one channel of the MP3 is used which goes to one channel of the speaker and the user mic audio goes to the other channel of the speaker.
 The assumption being the MP3 audio is mono.
-Also note that the prop speaker does not output stereo and combines its two channels.
+Also the prop speaker does not output stereo and combines its two channels.
 Alternatively you can use resistors to allow both channels of the MP3 and Mic to be combined.
 The Adafruit talk microphone amplifier small module board is on the upper left of the big breadboard.
 To eliminate noise getting into the amplified audio it is powered by three 1.5 volt batteries (in the black battery holder box with an on/off switch).
 ![](PropPics/20211109_182631.jpg)
 The MidFly MP3 module is on the upper right of the big breadboard and contains an SD card.
 Also note the user headphone and microphone jacks are on the large breadboard.
+These go to a headset with microphone.

 # Software

+## Design

 The application is written in Arduino C++ and uses several Arduino libraries, some newly created.
 Except for the majority of the libraries, all code is new.